Table of Contents

 To most people, port forwarding is quite a demanding task.
 For starters, every router has a different console, which often makes it difficult to navigate to specific settings.

 Secondly, you won’t always be able to open Protocol Independent Multicast Online ports on your router if your ISP restricts the ports.
 Yes, you heard that right!
 ISPs are notorious for blocking ports due to security reasons.
-If ISP isn’t the reason behind a blocked port, then perhaps it could be your operating system’s firewall.
+If ISP isn’t the reason behind a blocked port, it could be your operating system’s firewall.

 FAQ’s